Policy effective as of: 04/02/2019

 2. Recipients of personal data

-As mentioned in section 2 we use several external companies/services to help us perform our legitimate interests.
+We use several external companies/services to help us perform our legitimate interests.
 These services are:

 - Google Analytics - Belgrave House, 76 Buckingham Palace Road, London, SW1W 9TQ